-The macroeconomic situation is also characterised by high levels of uncertainty as a result of the outbreak and the persistence of the Russian-Ukrainian conflict.
-The hostilities in Ukraine and the sanctions imposed on Russia, the resulting trade restrictions, the disruptions to global supply chains and the increase in energy, and raw material prices in general, have negatively affected markets and businesses worldwide.
-Therefore, the protraction of the conflict could result in elevated and extended periods of geopolitical instability and could have a significant adverse impact on the regional and global economic environment and, accordingly, on the Issuer's and the Group's business, results of operation and financial condition.
+The macroeconomic situation is also characterised by high levels of uncertainty as a result of the imposition of trade tariffs and the potential for a trade war between the U.S. and several other countries and regions that could disrupt trade patterns and negatively affect the world economies, and by the persistence of the Russian-Ukrainian conflict.
+The hostilities in Ukraine, the sanctions imposed on Russia, the resulting trade restrictions and the increase in energy, and raw material prices in general, have negatively affected markets and businesses worldwide.
+The recent reorientation of U.S. trade policy could amplify the existing pressures on international supply chains already affected by geopolitical conflicts and economic sanctions, potentially resulting in elevated and extended periods of geopolitical instability and could have a significant adverse impact on global economic environment and, accordingly, on the Issuer's and the Group's business, results of operation and financial condition.

-Moreover, tensions in the Middle East have undermined the stability of the global economy and led to volatility in the global financial markets as well as prices of energy, oil and other commodities.
+Moreover, an escalation of tensions in the Middle East may undermine the stability of the global economy and lead to volatility in the global financial markets as well as prices of energy, oil and other commodities.

 The Issuer's and Group's activities have been exposed to the restrictive measures (such as temporary closure of industrial plants and work sites, as well as significant limitations to the mobility of people) adopted by governments following the spread of the COVID-19 pandemic ("COVID-19").
-The Issuer's and Group's activities are exposed to the risk arising from the adoption of restrictive measures as a consequence of the outspread of pandemics (including any recrudescence of COVID-19).
+The Issuer's and Group's activities are exposed to the risk arising from the adoption of restrictive measures as a consequence of the outspread of pandemics (including any new outbreak of COVID-19).
 The introduction of those measures could have consequences - on both the Group's target market and the ordinary conduct of its business - such as to directly and significantly affect the Group's production and operating capabilities, with subsequent negative effects on its current and prospective profitability and, therefore, on its economic, equity and financial situation.

-The economic conditions are also influenced by the restrictive monetary policies being implemented by central banks to counter the rise in inflation that could lead to a "hard landing" of the economy with negative consequences for Government's spending and infrastructural development policies.
+The economic conditions could also be influenced by restrictive monetary policies implemented by central banks to counter the rise in inflation, as during 2024, that could lead to a "hard landing" of the economy with negative consequences for Government's spending and infrastructural development policies.
 See also "The Group is highly dependent on the investment policies of public authorities".

-Moreover, the profitability capacity and solvency of the Issuer are also affected by the trends of certain factors, such as the investors' expectations and trust, the level and volatility of short-term and long-term interest rates, exchange rates and the financial markets liquidity.
+Moreover, the profitability capacity and solvency of the Issuer are also affected by the trends of certain factors, such as the investors' expectations and trust, the level and volatility of shortterm and long-term interest rates, exchange rates and the financial markets liquidity.